Wimmics/corese/docs/getting started/Getting Started With Corese-server.md

 `SERVICE_TIMEOUT` specifies the timeout in milliseconds for a remote endpoint.
 The default value is `10000`.

+This is equivalent to add `@timeout 2000` in the query.
+If `SERVICE_TIMEOUT` is defined in the properties file and `@timeout` is also defined in the query, then the value of `@timeout` in the query is used.

 ### 4.7.
 SPARQL LOAD parameters

 ```properties
 LOAD_LIMIT   = 10
 ```

 `LOAD_LIMIT` specifies the maximum number of triples to load from a file.
 This feature is not enabled by default.